bbauska/W3Cx-3of5/README.md

 8.  </aside>
 ```

-We also added a <main> element to identify the main content of the page composed of the big section with all blog posts:
+<p>We also added a <main> element to identify the main content of the page composed of the big section with all blog posts:</p>

 ```
 1.  <main>